 Using Evaporated Milk as a Cream Substitute

 Some people want to use evaporated milk as a cream substitute, but they aren’t able to whip it up properly using normal methods.
-You wouldn’t be able to whip evaporated milk up the same way that you would standard milk, but this doesn’t mean that you can’t turn evaporated milk into a type of cream.
+You wouldn’t be able to whip evaporated milk up the same way that you would standard milk, but this doesn’t mean that you can’t turn it into a type of cream.

-If you’re looking to make a thick cream out of evaporated milk, then you need to start by freezing the evaporated milk.
+If you’re looking to make a thick cream out of evaporated milk, you need to start by freezing the evaporated milk.
 Place your evaporated milk into ice cube trays and then put those trays in your freezer for a little while.